 Overmedication of elderly residents common in nursing homes

-Posted on behalf of The Bell Law Firm, PLLC on Mar 26, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Mar 26, 2012 in Nursing Home Information

 The decision to move a loved one to a nursing home is a serious decision for family members.
 In an effort to ensure they chose the best nursing home, well-intended sons and daughters may visit the facility multiple times, observe how staff members interact with residents and ask for health inspection records.
 What many families do not realize, however, is that many nursing home accidents and deaths occur as the result of overmedication and medication errors .